LambdaGaming/devtools/README.md

 # Tool List:
 - Get color of trace entity.
-- Get index of trace entity.
+- Get index, creation ID, and map creation ID of trace entity.
 - Get model and material of trace entity.
 - Get vector and angle of local player.
 - Get vector and angles of trace entity relative to world.